saeedghsh/arrangement/README.md

 - [ ] The problem with [`sympy.Circle.rotate()`] (https://github.com/sympy/sympy/issues/11743).
 - [x] `Arrangement.merge_faces()` recomputes the decomposition and hence resets face indices.
 This method is suitable to be called after the arrangement has been put in use, that is to say attributes have been assigned to faces.
 It does not reset the nodes and edge indices.
 - [ ] When dealing with ray or segment (and Arc), a given point might not be on the object (out of the interval).
 That's why I should always check if `object.contians(point)` this appears in IPE, DPE,... so, whenever using those, make sure to consider the cases where these methods might return False instead of expected type.
-- [ ] When a node after rotation is slightly off the original curve and the `curve.IPE(node.point)` returns False!
+- [ ] When a node after rotation is slightly off the original curve, the `curve.IPE(node.point)` returns False!
 For now the `object.contians(point)` check is disabled.
 - [ ] Rays (and segments), eventhough different, they are rejected as similar they belong to the same line.
 - [ ] It is important to reject invalide intersection points (e.g. duplicated points).
 In case of `Arrangement._multiProcessing` is True, the `distance_star()` is updated to reject invalid intersections resulting from arcs.
 But the counter part in not multi-processing should be updated to reject those wrong intersections.
 - [ ] How to define the center of a face?